Semiparametric Optimal Estimation With Nonignorable Nonresponse Data

 is a consistent estimator of \eqref{4.1.1}, where $I_x=\{j\in\{1,\ldots, n\}\mid X_j=x\}$.

-A natural extension to the case when $\bm{X}$ contains continuous variables can be accomplished with the Nadaraya-Watson estimator.
-That is, for any function $\bm{g}(\bm{Z})$,
+When $x$ is continuous, the Nadaraya-Watson estimator can be employed.
+That is, for any function $g(z)$,

-is consistent under some regularity conditions given in Appendix A. Here, $K_h(\bm{x}-\bm{w})=K((\bm{x}-\bm{w})/h)$, $K$ is a kernel function, and $h$ is the bandwidth.
-Then, we have the following result for the adaptive estimators obtained with the Nadaraya-Watson estimation.
+is consistent under the regularity conditions given in Appendix \ref{sup.A}.
+Here, $K_h(x-w)=K\{(x-w)/h\}$, where $K$ is a kernel function, and $h$ is the bandwidth.
+We have the following result for the adaptive estimators obtained with the Nadaraya-Watson estimation.